 Although purring can also sometimes signify that a cat is unwell, it’s hard to tell the difference between the two types of purrs.
 However, a purr due to illness is usually accompanied by behavioral signs, such as a lack of appetite and lethargy.

 Chirps and trills are sweet sounds that are more commonly used in cat-to-cat communication.
 Mother cats trill at their kittens to encourage them to follow her or behave.
 These noises also highlight when a cat is happy or excited.

 Some cats chatter when they look out of the window.
 This is a sign of predatory excitement after a cat spots a bird or other prey animal.
 It also indicates a stress level that your cat cannot get outside to hunt the animals down.

 Hissing and yowling are both signs of distress.
 A cat making these sounds feels threatened or uncomfortable and makes these sounds to encourage unwanted parties to back off.

 Shy cats will hiss more often than outgoing cats and may even hiss at their owners if they’ve had a difficult upbringing.
 In some cats, this behavior may never go away and is part of their personality.

 On the other hand, dilated pupils indicate that your cat feels stimulated and is in a playful mood.
-Now’s the perfect time to play with your cat and have some fun with its favorite toys.
-Be careful, though; when your cat is in this mood, there’s a strong chance that your pet could accidentally bite or scratch you as it becomes over-excited.
+Now is the perfect time to play with your cat and have some fun with its favorite toys.
+When your cat is in this mood, there’s a chance that it could accidentally bite or scratch you as it becomes over-excited.

-The ears are powerful communicators and often give away a cat’s real thoughts, even if they try to hide them.
-Monitoring a cat’s pupils, posture, and behavior alongside its ear position will help you get a better insight into your cat’s personality.
+The ears are powerful communicators that tell you a cat’s real thoughts, even if they’re trying to hide them.
+Monitoring a cat’s pupils, posture, and behavior alongside its ear position will give you an insight into your cat’s personality.